 We absolutely loved it, and consider it a must-see if you visit the Peloponnese.
-Not only is the house itself amazing, but the backstory surrounding both it and Patrick ‘Paddy' Leigh Fermor gives it near mythological status.
+Not only is the house itself one of the most beautiful properties in Greece, but the backstory surrounding both it and Patrick ‘Paddy' Leigh Fermor gives it near mythological status.

 As the Patrick Leigh Fermor House is something of a new attraction, only opening to the public in August of 2019, we stumbled upon it more or less by accident.
 After leaving Areopolis in the Peloponnese to head north to Kalamata, the Mrs suggested we drop by to check it out.

 I have to admit that at the time, I had no idea who Patrick Leigh Fermor was, or why we should visit his house, but it sounded like a plan!